 Denied access on iOS device after upgrade

 You may be prevented from joining a meeting from your iOS device with the error message "The version of your WebEx application is not compatible with the current WebEx service.
 Upgrade the application now."
 This is because of a security option to enforce secure access after all mobile app upgrades.
-A possible workaround is to request a Cisco administrator to diable the option "Enforce secure access after all Mobile client upgrades" for your site.

 Copyright © 2017, Cisco Systems, Inc. All rights reserved.